sabrin-data/Policy-Text-Analysis-using-NLP/README.md

 pip install -r requirements.txt
 ```

-3. Open the notebook:
+3. Open the analysis notebook in Visual Studio Code:

 ```text
 notebooks/policy_text_analysis.ipynb
 ```

+4. Select a Python environment.
-4. Run all cells in order.
+5. Run all cells in order.
-5. Review the generated Excel report in the `outputs` folder.
+6. Review the generated Excel report in the `outputs` folder.

 ---